-- A statement confirming the audit has been conducted to assess the licensee's compliance with the conditions of its licence. - A brief description of the type of licence(s) held by the licensee, the business that holds the licence(s), and any substantial changes to either since the previous audit. - A summary of the actions taken by the licensee in response to the recommendations in the previous audit report.71 - A summary of the findings and recommendations arising from the current audit. - The opinion of the auditor on the control environment operated by the licensee.
+- A statement confirming the audit has been conducted to assess the licensee's compliance with the conditions of its licence. - A brief description of the type of licence(s) held by the licensee, the business that holds the licence(s), and any substantial changes to either since the previous audit. - A summary of the actions taken by the licensee in response to the recommendations in the previous audit report. - A summary of the findings and recommendations arising from the current audit. - The opinion of the auditor on the control environment operated by the licensee.

-68 Draft reports must be submitted in MS Word format; however, the final report should be in PDF format.
+Draft reports must be submitted in MS Word format; however, the final report should be submitted in both MS Word and PDF format.

-Refer to pParagraphs 79 to -81 of ASAE 3000.
+&lt;sup>69 Refer to pParagraphs 79 to -81 of ASAE 3000.